RobinLinus/coins-legacy/notes/succinct-fullnode.md

 Note that chunks sorted by time reduce the entropy within a chunk drastically.
 Every chunk has a chain height where it starts and ends, and for every output path in the chunk that reduces the `block_index` to values in that range.
 Furthermore, our encoding of 6 bytes per output path is highly inefficient.
 Almost no block has a transaction with 3000 outputs and if it has, then it can not have 3000 transactions.
 This compresses well.
 I'd assume an efficiently updatable data structure with a compression factor of 50% is realistic.
 That would reduce the total set size down to 210 MB with chunks of size 2.5 MB.
 Most of the chunks are never needed.
 A query for very old addresses is "very expensive" because it requires lookups in many chunks.

-Sidenote: The only update operation on old chunks is deleting.
+Side note: The only update operation on old chunks is deleting.
 The delta can be communicated efficiently as sparse bit vector.

-### Related Work
+## Related Work
 - http://diyhpl.us/wiki/transcripts/sf-bitcoin-meetup/2017-07-08-bram-cohen-merkle-sets/
 - https://www.youtube.com/watch?v=52FVkHlCh7Y
 - https://gist.github.com/gavinandresen/f209a02ee559905aa69bf56e3b41040c